OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-05.md

 ```

 6. Create a setRecord function in the Bib Class
+    1. Add variable for record
+    ```php
+    protected $record;
+    ```
-    1. Make sure the $record is a File_MARC_record object.
+    2. Make sure the $record is a File_MARC_record object.
 Otherwise throw an Exception
-    2. Set record attribute equal to record value
+    3. Set record attribute equal to record value
 ```php
     public function setRecord($record){
         if (!is_a($record, 'File_MARC_Record')) {